Netstyle/opensmalltalk-vm-build-script/README.md

 # opensmalltalk-vm-build-script
-Build script for building the [OpenSmalltalk VM](https://github.com/openSmalltalk/opensmalltalk-vm) on Debian 9 stretch with GCC 6
+Build script for building the pharo.cog.spur flavor of the [OpenSmalltalk VM](https://github.com/openSmalltalk/opensmalltalk-vm) on Debian 9 stretch with GCC 6